Radioactive Iodine (I-131) Therapy for Hyperthyroidism

 - You must be sure you are not pregnant before receiving I-131.
 Many facilities require a pregnancy test within 24 hours prior to giving I-131 in all women of child-bearing age who have not had a surgical procedure to prevent pregnancy.

 Patients who need to travel immediately after radioactive iodine treatment are advised to carry a letter of explanation from their physician.
 Radiation detection devices used at airports and federal buildings may be sensitive to the radiation levels present in patients up to three months following treatment with I-131.
-Depending on the amount of radioactivity administered during your treatment, your endocrinologist or radiation safety officer may recommend continued precautions for up to several weeks after treatment.
+Depending on the amount of radioactivity administered, your endocrinologist or radiation safety officer may recommend continued precautions for up to several weeks after treatment.

-Radioiodine therapy is not used in a patient who is pregnant.
+Doctors do not use radioiodine therapy in pregnant patients.
 Depending on the stage of pregnancy, I-131 given to the mother may damage the baby's thyroid gland.
-In such a case, discussion of the issue with the patient's physician is advised.
+If you are pregnant, discuss this issue with your doctor.
 When given to a nursing mother, radioactive iodine can reach a baby through her breast milk.
-Most physicians feel that this procedure should not be used in women who are breastfeeding unless they are willing to cease breastfeeding their newborn.
-Also, it is recommended that pregnancy be delayed until at least six to 12 months after I-131 treatment.
+Most physicians feel that this procedure should not be used in women who are breastfeeding unless they are willing to stop breastfeeding.
+Also, you should avoid getting pregnant for at least six to 12 months after treatment.

-Women who have not yet reached menopause should fully discuss the use of I-131 with their physician.
+Pre-menopausal women should fully discuss the use of I-131 with their doctor.

 How is the procedure performed?

-The radioiodine I-131 is swallowed in a single dose, in capsule or liquid form, and is quickly absorbed into the bloodstream in the gastrointestinal (GI) tract and concentrated from the blood by the thyroid gland, where it begins destroying the gland's cells.
-Although the radioactivity from this treatment remains in the thyroid for some time, it is greatly diminished within a few days.
-The effect of this treatment on the thyroid gland usually takes between one and three months to develop, with maximum benefit occurring three to six months after treatment.
+The radioiodine I-131 is swallowed in a single capsule or liquid dose and is quickly absorbed into the bloodstream in the gastrointestinal (GI) tract.
+It is concentrated from the blood by the thyroid gland, where it begins destroying the gland's cells.
+Although the radioactivity remains in the thyroid for some time, it is greatly diminished within a few days.
+The effect of this treatment on the thyroid gland usually takes between one and three months to develop.
+Maximum benefit occurs three to six months after treatment.
 Usually, a single dose is successful in treating hyperthyroidism.
-However, rarely, a second treatment is needed, and very rarely a third treatment may be needed.
+However, rarely, a second treatment is necessary.
+A third treatment is very rarely necessary.

 What will I feel during this procedure?

-Patients may experience some pain in the thyroid after I-131 therapy similar to a sore throat.
-You should ask your physician to recommend an over-the-counter pain reliever to treat this pain, should it occur.
+Patients may experience pain in the thyroid after therapy like a sore throat.
+Ask your doctor to recommend an over-the-counter pain reliever if this occurs.

-Are there permanent side effects from the procedure?
+Are there permanent side effects from radioactive iodine therapy?

-It is highly likely that some or most of the thyroid gland will be destroyed with this procedure.
+It is highly likely that this procedure will destroy some or most of your thyroid gland.
 Since hormones produced by the thyroid are essential for metabolism, most patients will need to take thyroid pills for the rest of their life following the procedure.
-Thyroid pills are inexpensive, and patients will typically be instructed to take one per day.
+Thyroid pills are inexpensive, and patients will typically be prescribed one pill per day.
 There are essentially no other permanent side effects from the procedure.
+The risk of cancer from this therapy is very small.